SeByDocKy/pvbrain2/README.md

 Classic procedure:

-> - i) Retrieve the PVbrain 2 zip by right clicking and save as (https://github.com/SeByDocKy/pvbrain2/archive/refs/heads/main.zip)
+> - i) Retrieve the[PVbrain 2.0](https://github.com/SeByDocKy/pvbrain2/archive/refs/heads/main.zip) zip by right clicking and save it into a new created folder, eg. /pvbrain2
 > - ii) Uncompress the zip file into your local folder or into your/config/esphome folder
 > - iii) Open your esphome's secrets.yaml file and check if wifi_ssid, wifi_password and ap_password are correctly defined with your local WiFi informations
 > - iv) Edit the PVbrain2.yaml and comment/uncomment each package according to your own solar setup.